Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Case study in computational protein design: the motif-scaffolding problem

-We evaluated TDS on a benchmark set of 24 motif-scaffolding problems and compare to the previous state of the art, RFdiffusion.
-We ran TDS with K=1 and K=8 particles, twist scale=2, and $100$ rotations and $1{,}000$ motif location degrees of freedom ($100{,}000$ combinations total).
-As described in \Cref{subsec:conditioning-problems}, this inclusion incurs minimal additional computational expense.
+\textbf{Evaluation on full benchmark.} We next evaluate on TDS on a benchmark set of 24 motif-scaffolding problems \citep{watson2022broadly} and compare to the previous state of the art, RFdiffusion.
+RFdiffusion operates on the same rigid body representation of protein backbones as FrameDiff.
+TDS is run with K=8, twist scale=2, and $100$ rotations and $1{,}000$ motif location degrees of freedom ($100{,}000$ combinations total).